Everything you need to know on how to do the stretch and fold method for sourdough to improve the quality of your sourdough loaves.

 Mix up a favorite sourdough bread recipe and allow for the autolyse (rest time) before starting the first stretch and fold.

-When ready for the first stretch, lightly dampen your fingers and pinch one side of the dough pulling it in an upward motion to stretch it.
+When ready for the first stretch, it helps to wet hands.
+Pinch one side of the dough pulling it in an upward motion to stretch it.

 Be careful not to tear the dough.
 Fold the stretched-out dough over itself.